 - Your final grades and coursework are reviewed and deferred enrollment is formally approved

-- Submit the Deferred Enrollment Student Contract by July 15
+- Sign and submit the Deferred Enrollment Student Agreement by July 1, 2019

 - After the deferred enrollment period passes, update and submit the Record of Residence form

 - New information is reviewed for desired term of entry